jenjwong/-jenjwong-awesomeVancouverMusicApp/README.md

   const venues = [{ name: 'venueName', http: 'http://example.com', scraper: yourScraper }]
  ```

 See bayBridged.sf for an example scraper.
-The fastest scrapers used a breadth first traversal of the DOM that matched data based on class and id selectors, but querying the DOM with specific selectors and using RegExp proved better for robustness and code readability.
+The fastest scrapers used a breadth-first-traversal of the DOM that matched data based on class and id selectors, but querying the DOM with specific selectors and using RegExp proved better for robustness and code-readability.

 Bands Nearby uses [Bluebird](http://bluebirdjs.com/docs/getting-started.html) promises to handle asynchronous actions.
-The Bluebird library was a better choice over native es6 promises because of helpful methods like asynch map and reduce and the ability to import and promisify entire libraries.
+The Bluebird library was a better choice over native es6 promises because of helpful methods like async map and reduce and the ability to import and promisify entire libraries.

 ## Tests